 While optimizing each element can help maximize your conversions, A/B testing between variations that won’t make significant differences would be just a waste of resources.

-So, rather than ecommerce AB testing all the twenty elements discussed in this blog, figure out those that are the most crucial in bringing about a favorable change.
+So, instead of implementing all ecommerce AB testing elements discussed in this blog, figure out those that are the most crucial in bringing about a favorable change.
 Also, do remember to keep testing consistently to get the desired conversion optimization results.
 And that will be profitable for your e-commerce business!